andywar65/pymbake/README.md

 Standard blocks come with attributes that affect their geometry.
 In CAD, attributes are prompted when inserting a block, and can be modified in the Property window.
 To understand how attributes affect geometry, refer to [A-Frame Documentation](https://aframe.io/docs/0.8.0/primitives/a-box.html) .

 Light standard block has a `type` attribute which can be set to ambient, directional, point and spot.
+Directional light is best suited for shadowing.
+Scale light block to modify shadow camera frustum.
 Refer to [A-Frame Light Component Documentation](https://aframe.io/docs/0.8.0/components/light.html) for further details.

 Look-at standard block is a plane that always faces the camera.